Kenneth Walker (author): Biography

 He studied the ideas and methods of George Gurdjieff with P. D. Ouspensky, and when the latter died in 1947 he visited Gurdjieff himself in Paris.
 He contributed thoughtful pieces to the Picture Post, a highly popular publication, and was referred to by a friend as 'The Sage of Picture Post.'
 He conducted study groups in the Gurdjieff Society London.
 Among his books are A Study of Gurdjieff's Teaching, and Venture with Ideas.
 His writing style was simple and direct.

 Walker was also interested in parapsychology.
-In his book The Extra-Sensory Mind he supported the controversial claims of radionics.
+In his book The Extra-Sensory Mind he supported the controversial claims of radionics, a form of alternative medicine.